 He also specialises in associated Health & Safety work, and acts in both the crown and magistrates courts and at major inquests.
 He has undertaken a number of major inquests arising from aerotoxicity claims by airline cabin staff (2015-17), the Callagher inquest (food poisoning and clinical negligence, 2016), the M25 Beaconsfield crane collapse , the Avonmouth Bridge fatalities and Gloucester BHS inquests.
 He regularly appears in linked environmental prosecutions and pollution claims and in both the civil and criminal aspects of such cases.
 As a strong forensic performer, he is a natural jury advocate.

 He is rated in all the major Directories as a leading silk in this field.
+He has been nominated for the 2020 Personal Injury Silk of the Year award by The Legal 500.

 - Goldscheider v Royal Opera House EWCA Civ 711; EWHC 687: High profile noise claim against the Royal Opera involving an allegation of “acoustic shock” by an orchestra member.
 Appeal to Court of Appeal succeeded in part.